WestonSpiro/Assembly/README.md

 16-Bit BX
 32-Bit EBX
-(^)These are known as the "Base Register" which is used to hol dindex in addressing and can also be used in computation
+(^)These are known as the "Base Register" which is used to hold index in addressing and can also be used in computation

 16-Bit CX
 32-Bit ECX